 Harlem Meer Music Festival: A Free Summer Festival in NYCOther Art & Culture in Harlem & Washington HeightsAdd to myNY added

-Every summer, for two consecutive weekends, the Harlem Meer Music Festival takes place (usually end of July / beginning of August).
+Every Sunday during the summer months of July and August, the Harlem Meer Performance Festival is held.
 It is a free event held at the Charles A. Dana Discovery Center (elevation 110th Street and 5th Avenue).
 The Harlem Meer Performance Festival was founded in 1993 to celebrate the restoration of the Harlem Meer and the surrounding 225 acres above 96th Street.